-Interested in best wine tasting experience in Belgrade?
+Interested in best wine tasting in Belgrade?

 The grand grandfather and his son, the grandfather, continued to make wine for their families and friends.

 In early 1990ies, when times got better for entrepreneurship with the collapse of the communist regime, the grandfather’s son in law, Vladimir’s father Viktor got hooked on winemaking.
-After careful research of the family’s winemaking tradition and modern technology, Viktor planted the new vineyard in 1991 and produced his first wine in 1994.
+After a careful research of the family’s winemaking tradition and modern technology, Viktor planted the new vineyard in 1991 and produced his first wine in 1994.

 Young Vladimir was amazed with what his father was doing.
 And equally amazed with those fine sentiments and pleasures wine brings to men.
 He studied Viticulture and Engineering at university.
 After his father died in 2008, Vladimir took over the family’s winemaking tradition as the 4th generation.
 Vladimir is a wine producer, wine juries member, the host of the cellar we take you to, and a consultant to other Serbian winemakers.